You haven't yet saved any bookmarks. To bookmark a post, just click .

 Olivia Hall (Chairperson)

-Olivia is an Executive Director at Nelson Marlborough Institute of Technology and is from the hapū of Ngāti Paretona, Ngāti Pareteata, Te Arawaere and Tūrangapeke.
-Olivia and her husband Dion live in Whakatū Nelson and have four sons as well as a cherished mokopuna.
+Olivia from the hapū of Ngāti Paretona, Ngāti Pareteata, Te Arawaere and Tūrangapeke.
+She and her husband Dion live in Whakatū Nelson and have four sons as well as a cherished mokopuna.

 Andrew (Anaru) Luke